-The following describes transactions since January 1, 2020 in addition to the ordinary banking relationships described above in which we have participated and in which one or more of our directors, executive officers or other related persons had or will have a direct or indirect material interest ("related persons" includes the persons or entities included within the definition of "related parties" discussed in the next section):
+The following describes transactions since January 1, 2021 in addition to the ordinary banking relationships described above in which we have participated and in which one or more of our directors, executive officers or other related persons had or will have a direct or indirect material interest ("related persons" includes the persons or entities included within the definition of "related parties" discussed in the next section):

-- On May 29, 2020, Investar Bank purchased the first floor of its corporate headquarters, located at 10500 Coursey Blvd. in Baton Rouge, Louisiana, from Court Plaza Investments, LLC, a related party entity that is controlled by Mr. Besselman.
-Following the purchases of the second and third floors in previous years, the first floor was purchased for \$1.8 million and gives the Bank complete ownership of the building, branded as the Investar Tower.
-The purchase price approximated the appraised value as determined by an independent appraiser. - The Company has engaged in a number of transactions with Joffrion Construction Division, LLC ("JCD"), a commercial construction company owned and managed by Mr. Joffrion.
+- The Company has engaged in a number of transactions with Joffrion Construction Division, LLC ("JCD"), a commercial construction company owned and managed by Mr. Joffrion.
 For each transaction, the Company selected JCD through its public bidding process.
-The Company paid JCD approximately \$0.1 million and \$0.9 million during the years ended December 31, 2021 and 2020, respectively. - The Bank employs Mr. Hidalgo's daughter as its Baton Rouge regional president.
-The total compensation paid by the Bank to Mr. Hidalgo's daughter in 2020 was approximately \$441,000 and in 2021 was approximately \$460,000.
+The Company did not make any payments to JCD during the year end December 31, 2022.
+The Company paid JCD approximately \$0.1 million during the year ended December 31, 2021. - The Bank employs Mr. Hidalgo's daughter as its Baton Rouge regional president.
+The total compensation paid by the Bank to Mr. Hidalgo's daughter in 2021 was approximately \$460,000 and in 2022 was approximately \$480,000.
 Mr. Hidalgo's daughter also participates in general welfare plans offered to employees of the Bank.

-We believe that the terms and conditions of our transaction with Court Plaza Investments, LLC and Joffrion Commercial Division, LLC are comparable to terms that would have been available from a third party unaffiliated with us or the Bank.
+We believe that the terms and conditions of our transaction with JCD are comparable to terms that would have been available from a third party unaffiliated with us or the Bank.
 The compensation paid to Mr. Hidalgo's daughter is consistent with the compensation paid to similarly-situated employees of the Bank.